 - Credit Guarantees and New Bank Relationships

-(with Patricio Toro) pdfPresented at: Finance UC International Conference, UC San Diego (Rady) Finance Seminar, Central Bank of Chile, Universidad de Chile, International Conference on Small Business Finance, Edinburgh Corporate Finance Conference, MIT Golub Center 4th Annual Conference, NBER Entrepreneurship, and Chicago Financial Institutions Conference, and U. of Michigan Finance Seminar
+(with Patricio Toro) pdfPresented at: Finance UC International Conference, UC San Diego (Rady) Finance Seminar, Central Bank of Chile, Universidad de Chile, International Conference on Small Business Finance, Edinburgh Corporate Finance Conference, MIT Golub Center 4th Annual Conference, NBER Entrepreneurship, Chicago Financial Institutions Conference, and U. of Michigan Finance Seminar

 Abstract: Government credit guarantees for bank loans direct vast volumes of credit and are the main policy tool used to improve firms' access to credit.
 This paper examines Chile’s credit guarantee scheme, which is similar to that of many OECD countries.
 Using a regression discontinuity design around the eligibility cutoff we find that guarantees more than double firms' borrowing without detectable increases in default rates.
 We also show that banks use guarantees to build new borrower relationships, an important and poorly understood process.
 The scheme also has an amplification effect: firms increase borrowing from other banks following a guarantee.
 Finally, we show that firms use the credit increase to significantly scale up their sales and employment.
 The fact that guarantees are not a common pool resource in this policy design is critical to understanding these results.

 - The Governance Impact of Indexing: Evidence from Regression Discontinuity